• home

 • What makes it special: the largest religious complex in the entire world

-Karnak Temple was the most important religious site in ancient Egypt, dedicated primarily to the god Amun-Ra, and still today it is the largest religious complex EVER constructed anywhere in the world!
+Karnak Temple was the most important religious site in ancient Egypt, dedicated primarily to the god Amun-Ra, and is still today the largest religious complex EVER constructed anywhere in the world!

 This is not just a single temple, but a vast complex of sanctuaries, pylons, and chapels originally built 4,000 years ago (c.
 2000 BCE) and continually expanded over a period of more than 2,000 years by as many as 30 different pharaohs.